TS26 - How do I back flush

 The detergent you add to your tank may congeal and separate from the water over time.
 The congealed detergent may accumulate in the tank, hose, tube and wand.
-Miscellaneous particles that come through your water lines may also accumulate.
+Sediment and particles that come through the water lines may also accumulate.
 Back flush to wash out the obstructions.
 Caution: this procedure causes water to flow backward.
 Be sure to follow the steps to confine the water to the sink.

 - Lift the detergent tank, with lid and tube attached, into the sink.

 - Unscrew the tank from the lid and place the lid in the sink with the two small holes facing upward.

 - Remove the brush from the end of the wand.

 - Turn on the water and adjust the temperature to warm.

 - Divert the water from the spout to the wand.